Dark Sky Island: Songs

 The title track "Dark Sky Island" was the first to be written.
 It is a gentle, story-like song, which also mentions various constellation names.
 Another notable song is "The Humming...", which is a song "that muses on the cycle of the universe and how change affects everything".
+It is composed in the key of G-sharp minor.
 While Enya was working on the music, there was a part that she started to hum to and decided to keep the section as the humming part.
 She had read a story that Roma had given her about the earliest sound in the universe was a humming sound, which Nicky said was around forty-seven octaves below the lowest piano key".
 The sound was inaudible to humans until scientists took the information picked up by the Planck space telescope and reproduced it through audio compression and pitch alteration, which created a humming sound and gave the track a fitting title.

 "So I Could Find My Way" is set in waltz time and composed in the key of D major.
 Enya described the melody as "very emotional".
 The song is dedicated to Nicky Ryan's deceased mother Mona.
 Enya describes its subject of "a mother moving on" as "something quite universal ...
 You think about what she left behind in your life.
 That's what you'll always remember.
 What her stories were, what she was hoping for you; hoping you'd find your way".

 "Even in the Shadows" features a double bass played by Irish rock and jazz musician Eddie Lee.
 Lee was a member of Those Nervous Animals from Sligo, Ireland.
 The band were label mates with the Brennan family band Clannad under the Tara Music label in the 1980s; Enya was a temporary member of Clannad from 1980 until 1982.

 There are two songs on the album that feature lyrics in Loxian, a language created by Roma Ryan, for the first time since Amarantine (2005).
 These songs in particular focus on the "intergalactic theme" and otherworldly and futuristic tales Roma Ryan uses Loxian for, along with the non-Loxian "Astra et Luna".

 "Echoes in Rain" is in a minor scale, specifically F-sharp minor (the parallel minor to A major) and has a sort of "marching rhythm celebrating a journey's end".
 The song includes a complex piano-based bridge similar to Enya's solo piano tracks on her earlier albums.
 Enya's vocals span two octaves from B2 to E5.
 The lyrics describe the subtle thrill of journeying home after a long time away, travelling through night into the next day.
 The verses detail how the changes of the natural surroundings and the elated feeling throughout the journey home.
 It was the final song written for the album.

 "I Could Never Say Goodbye" is an Irish lament with "a sparse, hymnal arrangement".

 "Sancta Maria" blends synthesizers and classical instrumentation.